eldridgea/blog/content/post/security-measures-client-devices.md

 * On Macs I enable FileVault
 * On Windows I use BitLocker
-* On iOS I enable TouchID/password which encrpyts the device
+* On iOS I enable TouchID/password which encrypts the device
 * On Android I use the **Encrypt Phone** feature

-I also install only necessary software, and do regular wipe and resintalls of the OS.
+I also install only necessary software, and do regular wipe and reinstalls of the OS.
 I also keep as little personal information as possible on client devices (although this is pretty difficult to do and still have a useful smartphone).

 `Photo Credit: https://www.flickr.com/photos/kevinshine/10597406823`